Home > Management and Budget > Constitutional Offices

 Employee Information

-On January 7th, 2025, most employees in the Police, Elections, Tax Collector, Property Appraiser and Finance departments will become employees of the constitutional offices.
-If you are an employee in one of these departments or offices, you may have questions about how this change will affect you.
+It has been a year of unprecedented change with the historical transition and establishment of the new constitutional offices.
+On Jan.
+7, 2025, most employees in the Police, Elections, Tax Collector, Property Appraiser, and Finance departments transitioned to become employees of the constitutional offices.
+If you are an employee in one of these offices, you may have questions about how this change will affect you.

 Learn More